Monday, August 22, 2022

 'Go on,' said Lee.

 'This opera tonight is Tosca.
 Do you know the story, apart from what you’ve said so far?'
 Blank faces.
-'Right, there's a singer, a diva and she exchanges eyes with a young painter but he's crossed the stasi of the time, whose chief officer has it bad for this diva.
+'Right, there's a singer, a diva, and she exchanges eyes with a young painter but he's crossed the stasi of the time, whose chief officer has it bad for this diva.
 He's after the friend of this painter whom they've labelled a terrorist and they torture the painter for the other’s whereabouts.
 The diva hears the screams and tells them where the second man is.’

 ‘Charming,’ repeated Faye.